-Adjunct faculty members are evaluated each semester following the same procedure as for full-time faculty members, minus the Professional Development Plan.
-Adjunct faculty members are expected to attend faculty workshops and regularly scheduled faculty meetings whenever possible.
+Adjunct faculty, both face-to-face and online, members are evaluated each semester.
+Adjunct faculty members are encouraged to attend faculty workshops and regularly scheduled faculty meetings whenever possible.
 Adjunct faculty members are assigned to the appropriate Division Coordinator as an immediate contact person.
-During each semester, the contact person meets with the adjunct faculty member at least twice to insure the continuity and quality of instruction.
+During each semester, the contact person meets with the adjunct faculty member to insure the continuity and quality of instruction.
 In particular, the following is ascertained:

-- 1. Does the instructor meet the class regularly and for the time scheduled? - 2.
-Does the instructor understand and operate within the mission and purpose of Andrew College? - 3.
-Does the adjunct faculty member provide students access to him/her before or after classes for purposes of academic assistance?
+- 1. Does the instructor meet the class regularly and for the time scheduled? - Does the instructor understand and operate within the mission and purpose of Andrew College? - 3.
+Does the adjunct faculty member provide students access to him/her before or after

-Adjunct faculty members are to be available at least two hours each week to meet with students during the semester in which they are employed.
-The Division Coordinator provides results of the adjunct faculty member's evaluation to the Dean of Academic Affairs, and the evaluation is filed in the adjunct faculty member's official file.
+The Division Coordinator provides results of the adjunct faculty member's evaluation to the Dean of Academic Affairs, and the evaluation is filed in the adjunct faculty member's official file by the conclusion of each semester.